-- Full recognition is dependent on the completion of training, experience and supervision pursuant to those Training Programs.
+- Full recognition is dependent on the completion of training, experience and supervision pursuant to those training programs.

-- Recognition of satisfactory endoscopy training will only be given at the completion of Specialist Advanced Training.
+- Recognition of satisfactory endoscopy training will only be given at the completion of specialist advanced training.

 - Trainees of other specialist medical colleges will be assessed on a case-by-case basis.

-Facilities for training in endoscopy should be available in major hospitals, with exposure to endoscopic procedures being available to all gastroenterology and general surgery trainees.
+Facilities for training in endoscopy should be available in major hospitals with exposure to endoscopic procedures being available to all gastroenterology and general surgery trainees.

 Trainees are encouraged to attend relevant workshops to improve their skills in endoscopy.

-Successful applicants are encouraged to maintain continuing medical education in the field of endoscopic practice, including regular audits of their own endoscopic practice.
+Successful applicants are encouraged to maintain continuing medical education in the field of endoscopic practice including regular audits of their own endoscopic practice.

-An updated list of all endoscopists, whose training has been recognised, is maintained by the Secretariat, and is available to browse here.
+An updated list of all endoscopists whose training has been recognised is maintained by the Secretariat and is available to browse here.

 Gastroenterological Society of Australia

-Dr. Gregor Brown - Gastroenterologist (Chair)
+Assoc.
+Prof. Gregor Brown - Gastroenterologist (Emeritus Chair)